-At Banking Circle S.A. (“Banking Circle”) we are totally committed to delivering the best possible service.
-If, however, you are not satisfied with our services, Banking Circle is committed to promptly and thoroughly investigate any complaints or questions you may have.
+At Banking Circle S.A. (“Banking Circle”) we are totally committed to delivering the best possible service and to promptly and thoroughly investigate any complaints or questions you may have.

 The procedure detailed below will allow us to investigate any dissatisfaction in line with the legal requirements of our regulator – the Luxembourg CSSF (Commission de Surveillance du Secteur Financier).
 Management oversight of complaints is ensured through regular internal review and reporting.